AMwhisper/autoaim_node_bridge/README.md

 ```
 Change "workspace_dir" to your workspace path.
 ## Todo
+Restricted to devices, this project haven't been verified on equipments.
 Modify "potocol.h" to make it corresponding with the interfaces in "node_interface".